sensejs/sensejs/packages/logger/README.md

-# Recommended logger for SENSE.JS
+# Recommended logger for SenseJS

-This provide a recommended logger for application use sense.js.
+This package provides a recommended logger for application use sense.js.